 *Tennessee Emergency Medical Services Board requirement.

-Fall Admission: June 30, late applications may be considered on a space-available basis.
+June 15, late applications may be considered on a space-available basis.

 Criminal Background Checks

 Criminal background checks and drug screening may be a requirement at affiliated clinical sites utilized for training in the Paramedic program.
 Based on the results of these checks, an affiliated clinical site may determine to not allow your presence at their facility.
 This would result in your inability to successfully complete the Paramedic program.
 Students will be responsible for the costs of the background check.
 Additionally, a criminal background may preclude licensure or employment.
 More information is available from your program director.

 Students will be required to meet all health guidelines of affiliated clinical agencies.
 Personal health insurance may be required by some agencies.
 Students are highly encouraged to carry personal health insurance and are responsible for costs incurred due to injury or illness while enrolled.
 Students will be responsible for the cost of the physical examination and required immunizations and/or testing.

 Students will be required, during the course of the program to demonstrate their physical and/or emotional fitness to meet the essential requirements of the program.
 Such essential requirements include freedom from communicable diseases, the ability to perform certain tasks, and suitable emotional fitness.
 Any appraisal measures used to determine such physical and/or emotional fitness will be in compliance with Section 504 of the Rehabilitation Act of 1973 and the American Disabilities Act of 1990.
 Students will be required to meet all health guidelines of the affiliating agencies.
 Students are responsible for cost incurred from injury or illness while in the Paramedic program.